Send us a CV and covering letter that explains why you would be right for this role and how you meet the person specification.

 Applications should be emailed to email@example.com with the subject heading “Application: Training Manager” by 23.59 on Sunday 5 December.

 If you have any questions about the role or would like an informal discussion ahead of application, please contact Bernie Ryan, Director of Training, at firstname.lastname@example.org

-Established in 2011, LimeCulture quickly evolved into the UK’s leading sexual violence training and development organisation.
+Established in 2011, LimeCulture quickly evolved into the UK’s leading sexual violence training and consultancy organisation.
 Through our breadth of professional knowledge and experience of working across the sexual violence sector, we are able to support our customers to deliver excellent services to victims of rape and sexual assault.